 The South West Networking Group is a network of comms professionals working in UK charities and not-for-profit organisations in the South West of England and Wales.

 Meeting three times a year in Bristol, each event focuses on a different comms topic with presentations, group discussions and networking.
 These events are a great opportunity to meet your peers, compare notes on workplace practices and share successes, ideas, challenges and inspiration.
 The group is designed to encourage networking and peer-to-peer support, sharing issues in a ‘safe’ and relaxed environment.

-If you’d like to be added to the South West Networking Group mailing list please contact Robyn Lewes.
+If you’d like to be added to the South West Networking Group mailing list please contact Hanna Chowdhury.

-If you’re interested in sponsoring the South West Networking Group, presenting at a future event or joining the steering group, please contact Harriet Smith.
+If you’re interested in sponsoring the South West Networking Group, presenting at a future event or joining the steering group, please contact Vanessa Weddell.